Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Methodology

-Following the two-stage pruning by our \approach{} framework, we construct the final training dataset using the compressed triplets \(\{(Q_i, \mathbf{C}_i', A_i)\}_{i=1}^N\).
-For each instance, we concatenate the pruned CoT ($\mathbf{C}_i'$) and the final answer ($A_i$) to form the complete target response, denoted as $R_i$.
-We then fine-tune a large reasoning model on this dataset.
-The training goal is to minimize the negative log-likelihood of the target response tokens, conditioned on the input question.
+Following the pruning, we construct the final training dataset $\mathcal{D}' = \{(Q_i, \mathbf{C}_i', A_i)\}_{i=1}^N$.
+For each instance, we concatenate the pruned CoT ($\mathbf{C}_i'$) and the final answer ($A_i$) to form the complete target response $R_i$.
+We then fine-tune the LRM to minimize the standard negative log-likelihood of the target response tokens, conditioned on the input question.
 Formally, the loss is defined as:

 where $r_{i,j}$ is the $j$-th token of the target response $R_i$, and $\theta$ represents the parameters of the model being fine-tuned.
 This supervised fine-tuning process effectively distills the knowledge from our pruning framework into the model.
-By training on these compact and logically salient examples, the model learns to internalize the efficient reasoning patterns.
+By training on these compact, logically salient examples, the model learns to internalize efficient reasoning patterns.